BSC-9/AI-Assistant-Using-Fine-Tuning-With-LLaMA-3/README.md

 To view the Training code, click on this [Training Colab Link](https://colab.research.google.com/drive/1_5skvHU6SLixbYyrV6qJ7XAQsGvcAAwN?usp=sharing).
 To run the code, click on this [App Colab link](https://colab.research.google.com/drive/1mzdewgIJ-I1WT6ACz8OtnTdf0I4FzgZU?usp=sharing).

+Disclaimer - "Please regenerate the recipe if the current output does not meet your satisfaction.
+This fine-tuned model, based on LLaMA 3, is designed to provide varied and improved results with each generation."
 # Step 1
 After clicking the link, ensure you set the runtime to T4 GPU.
 The minimum requirement is a CUDA-enabled environment with a GPU of at least 6.2GB RAM.